Explicit Geodesics in Gromov-Hausdorff Space: Geodesics on Gromov-Hausdorff space

+It is known that $(\Msim,\dgh)$ is complete \cite{petersen2006riemannian}.
 Details about the topology generated by the Gromov-Hausdorff distance can be found in \cite{burago}.
-One important fact is that it allows the existence of many compact sets in $(\M/\sim,\dgh)$, in the sense described below.
+One important fact is that it allows the existence of many compact sets in $(\Msim,\dgh)$, in the sense below.
+Recall that for a compact metric space $X$, for $\e>0$, the \emph{$\e$-covering number} $\operatorname{cov}_X(\e)$ is defined to be the minimum number of $\e$-balls required to cover $X$.